Bug report #13741

 Note, and perhaps this is a key to solving the bug: This behaviour is only reproduced when editing a non-geometry table in a spatialite database, not in a regular sqlite database.

-#13 Updated by Giovanni Manghi over 2 years ago
+#13 Updated by Giovanni Manghi almost 7 years ago

 - Status changed from Reopened to Closed